 Gentle Yoga for Healing

-Gentle yoga has other major healing benefits, such as its ability to help you reorient yourself in your physical body and reestablish a mind body soul connection.
+Gentle yoga has major healing benefits, such as its ability to help you reorient yourself in your physical body and reestablish a mind body soul connection.
 Gentle healing yoga can help you become comfortable with being uncomfortable, or put another way, help you learn to be comfortable in (and thus remain present in) your physical body even when in pain.

 Restoring healthy blood flow is what flushes out toxic accumulation left over despite all the detox techniques (supplements, chelation, binders, detox baths, etc) you have undergone throughout treatment.